micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ## Closing Thoughts

 We will use the command line several hours every day, because is makes all files and folders manipulations more easy.
-A lot of softwares programs that we will use during the course also only have a CLI interface and can only be used with commands.
+A lot of programs that we will use during the course also only have a CLI interface and can only be used with commands.
 Always remember that every action you'll do in a GUI can be done in the CLI.

-## Meta Skills
+## Resources
-Click [here](https://github.com/den-wdi-1/terminal-basics-navigating-the-filesystem/blob/master/meta_skills.md) to go to the meta-skills page.
+- Click [here](https://github.com/den-wdi-2/terminal-basics-navigating-the-filesystem/blob/master/meta_skills.md) to go to the meta-skills page.
+- Take a look at some simple keyboard shortcuts to practice: [CLI Shortcuts](https://gist.github.com/alexpchin/01caa027b825d5f98871)

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.